Log Parser Lizard has been reviewed by software.informer.com editors and got "Editor's Pick Award"

 We utilize a modern Office 2010 tabbed multiple document interface with ribbons, to guarantee the best user experience.
 The query editor has syntax highlighting and code auto-completion, code snippets, query constants, inline VB.NET code, and more!
 The query management feature provides a nice way to organize Log Parser queries.

-When it comes to data mining and multi-dimensional analysis, an advanced and feature complete pivot table provides business users unrivaled insights into daily operations.
+When it comes to data mining and multi-dimensional analysis, an advanced and feature complete pivot table and tree map provides business users unrivaled insights into daily operations.

-Purchase the fully featured licensed version of Log Parser Lizard tool and enjoy browsing your log data.
+Purchase the fully featured licensed version of Log Parser Lizard tool (Standard or Professional edition)and enjoy browsing your log data.
 It will come with these advanced features available only in licensed version of Log Parser Lizard:

-The free version has all the features enabled for a limited period of time.
+The free version has all the features enabled for a limited period of time (15 days) but reduced set of features will be available for the rest of 30 days trial period.
 The licensed edition of the tool can be bought from our website once you are completely satisfied with working of the trial version.
 After making the payment (using PayPal, Mastercard, Visa, checks, etc) to purchase the software, you will receive the activation key and download link within 15 minutes.

 Microsoft has produced its Log Parser as a query software and log analyzing command line tool.
 Its current release is version 2.2.
 It is available as a free download from Microsoft on their Log Parser page.

 With LogParser you use queries written in a dialect of the SQL language to specify the operations that transform input records generated by an Input Format into output records that are delivered to an Output Format.
 While many GUI tools are out there that provide filters, even those that allow the user to build custom filters can't compare with the power of writing a custom SQL query in Log Parser.
 Log parser can accept most common log formats and output it into one of many formats of your choosing for analysis of relevant data.

 Log Parser is made up of three components